andrei-akopian/Image-to-ANSI-Converter/README.md

 - [ ] figure out the `.ans` file format and maybe make use of it
 - [ ] better palletes
 - [ ] Make an interface app
+- [ ] I am using both yaml and json, maybe choose one